d3jawu/ectype/README.md

 ## Testing

 `npm run test` to run test cases.
 Test cases live in `test/cases`.
-If a test case is expected to fail, end the filename in `-fail.js`.
+If a test case is expected to fail static analysis, end the filename in `-fail.js`.
 To skip a test, end the filename in `-skip.js`.